Steve Blance: The only evil deed here is to my house. Who are you two?

 - The people on That Guy with the Glasses normally live in mundane settings.
 There are still things like satanic teddy bears, magic guns, and appearances by characters from the things in which they review.

 - The Angry Video Game Nerd.
-Technically, he's just a grouchy guy who plays awful videogames and reviews them, but also: all his light guns happen to function like real weapons, his consoles and game cartridges had been possesed in more than one ocassion by evil forces, he knows the reason the game graphics glitch is a little gremlin that fears Q-tips, characters from his videogames appear in his home, there's a musician living behind his couch for no apparent reason, he's able to summon a robotic version of Jesus, and the list goes on and on...
+Technically, he's just a grouchy guy who plays awful videogames and reviews them, but also: all his light guns happen to function like real weapons, his consoles and game cartridges had been possessed on more than one occasion by evil forces, he knows the reason the game graphics glitch is a little gremlin that fears Q-tips, characters from his videogames appear in his home, there's a musician living behind his couch for no apparent reason, he's able to summon a robotic version of Jesus, and the list goes on and on...

 - Many characters in Jon Buck's Paradise setting go on with their normal lives as though nothing had happened after changing into funny animals with minor alterations to their routines to compensate for animal parts; subverted in that they do this simply because of the Weirdness Censor in place that would out them as "Changed" IF they reacted too much to their transformation.

-- In The Grim Adventures Of Billy And Mandy noone seems to think twice about Billy and Mandy having the Grim Reaper as their constant companion or Irwin's mother being a literal mummy, etc.
+- In The Grim Adventures of Billy & Mandy no one seems to think twice about Billy and Mandy having The Grim Reaper as their constant companion or Irwin's mother being a literal mummy, etc.

 - The Simpsons probably owes a lot of its popularity to emulating the Mundane Fantastic into sitcom format.
 The actual level of weirdness and whether or not it effects the plot changes Depending on the Writer.